yoshisuga/MAME4iOS/iOS-res/help.md

 **Show FPS** Shows ON/OFF fps.

-**Force Pixel Aspect** Enable it to force pixel aspect ratio bypassing ArcadeMania video selection.
+**Force Pixel Aspect** Enable it to force pixel aspect ratio bypassing MAME video selection.

 **Show Info/Warnings** Shows Game Info and any warnings when a game is selected.